The Party's Over (1965 film): Plot

-It eventually appears that Moise loved Milena, and Carson loves Nina more than Milena.
+It eventually appears that Moise loved Melina, and Carson loves Nina more than Melina.

-At the end, a coffin (presumably holding Milena) is placed on a train to Southampton by Carson and her father.
+At the end, Melina's coffin is placed on a train to Southampton by Carson and her father.
 Moise appears and threatens Carson that he will tell her father the truth.
 Ultimately all he says is "I'm sorry".
 There is no explanation as to why the cause of death was not established at the morgue.

-Carson leaves arm in arm with Nina.
+Carson leaves arm in arm with Nina, and Moise and Libby leave the rest of their beatnik crowd behind.